-From Table 2 comparing DNN-A and TDNN-A it can be seen that even with standard temporal contexts TDNN systems perform better than DNNs.
+From Table 2, comparing DNN-A and TDNN-A, it can be seen that even with standard temporal contexts TDNNs perform better than DNNs.
+The number of parameters in the DNN-A system were increased to match the TDNN-A system, by increasing the number of hidden units.
+The results corresponding to this system are presented in the row titled DNN-A2.
+It can be seen that despite matching the number of parameters the TDNN system performs better than the DNN system, for the same temporal context.
 A comparison of DNN-A, DNN-B and TDNN-D shows that DNNs are not as effective as TDNNs in processing wider temporal contexts.
+Comparing TDNNs A through E, [-13,9] was found to be the optimal temporal context.